-Frank, CFO at Raisin encapsulated the attitude very nicely with the following thought.
+Frank, CFO at Raisin encapsulated the right attitude very nicely with the following thought.

 “Employee equity requires shared insights and being transparent on valuation, and sharing numbers with the team.
 If leaders are not willing to be an open book to their employees, I wouldn't even start thinking about equity.”